rishier827/labela_backend_assignment/README.md

 ## MVP Prioritization and Covered Endpoints

+**Note:** In the implementation, there are more API endpoints than those listed below.
+These additional endpoints are included in the JSON file located at `https://github.com/rishier827/labela_backend_assignment/blob/main/Stekz.postman_collection.json`.
+You can import this file into Postman or any other API testing tool to test the API endpoints.
+That includes endpoints for signup and login.

 1. **As a company, I want all my products in a database:**
     - API Endpoint: `POST /products`
     - Description: Allows the company to add products to the database.